Never Stop Serving

 Who We Are

-Silicon Valley Chapter (SVC) of Military Officers is an affiliate of the Military Officers Association of America (MOAA) welcomes you to our new website.
+Silicon Valley Chapter (SVC) of Military Officers is an affiliate of the Military Officers Association of America (MOAA) welcomes you to our website.
 We are “One Powerful Voice” as an organization and this website is an extension of our activities.

 The primary mission of the MOAA- SVC is to support veterans and active-duty military members, and their families.
 The organization will embrace diversity while leveraging varying skills to meet the needs of all veterans of Santa Clara County.
 Chapter is fully committed to transparency and operational excellence while adhering to the Warrior Ethos.
 Organization will make the necessary investments in personnel, systems, and processes for continued growth, organizational distinction, and community involvement.
 This will be achieved through administrative excellence, innovation, communication, and execution while building team cohesion.